 Self-diagnosis is usually how most guys will discover that they have anal warts, but a sexual partner may also tell you.
 It is always a good idea to be very familiar with your anal region, inside and out, for causes such as anal warts.
 Your body has natural bumps and divots that have nothing to do with HPV, and if you are familiar with your butt, you will know this and not freak out.
 But if you feel some form of growth that does not go away within a few days, you might have a case of anal warts.
 So, off to the doctor you go.

-The American Society of Colon and Rectal Surgeons (ASCRS) lets you know precisely what you can and should expect during your examination.
+The American Society of Colon and Rectal Surgeons (ASCRS) lets you know precisely what to expect during your examination.

 “Although potentially sensitive and difficult to talk about, your doctor may inquire as to the presence or absence of risk factors, including a history of anal intercourse, a positive HIV test, or a chronically weakened immune system (medications for organ transplant patients, inflammatory bowel disease, rheumatoid arthritis, etc.).”